derickr/derickrethans-articles/201901220923-xdebug-experience.rst

   OPcache optimisation setting conflict).
 - Code needs to be reorganised, as the current location of source files and functions is detrimental to improvements.
-- The amount of configuration options needs to be reduced.
+- The number of configuration options needs to be reduced.
 - *Modes* needs to be introduced, so that it is easier to turn off and on (internal) code to support different features.
 This will very likely improve general performance already.